zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 | Field Name                         | Description              |
 | ---------------------------------- | ------------------------ |
 | `selph.ExtraMachineConfig.ExtraOutputIds` | A comma-separated list of item query IDs written to the asset above to also spawn with this output item.|

+NOTE: You can also set this field on the machine data's `CustomFields` dict to add a byproduct to *every* recipe associated with this machine!

 #### Example